”... a voice extraordinary in its range of colours - musically and dramatically a performance of marvellous intensity” [Aachener Zeitung]

 As a finalist in the 2016 International Singing Competition for Baroque Opera Pietro Antonio Cesti, Suzanne was invited to the 2017 Innsbrucker Festwochen der Alten Musik to sing the title-role in Reinhard Keiser’s Octavia – “As Octavia, Suzanne Jerosme displayed great humanity … an undeniable nobility… high-notes both crystalline and heart-rending… moments of pure joy.” [baroquiades.com].

-This season Suzanne will sing major roles in Handel’s Il trionfo del tempo e del disinganno (Bellezza), in Così fan tutte (Despina), in Offenbach’s La Grande Duchesse de Gérolstein (Wanda), and will perform Mozart’s evergreen Exsultate, jubilate.
+The following season Suzanne returned to Aachen to sing major roles in Handel’s Il trionfo del tempo e del disinganno (Bellezza), Così fan tutte (Despina), Offenbach’s La Grande Duchesse de Gérolstein (Wanda), and performed Mozart’s evergreen Exsultate, jubilate.